s5uishida/open5gs_epc_srsran_vpp_upf_dpdk_sample_config/README.md

 ```
 # iperf3 -B 10.45.0.2 -c 192.168.16.152
 ```
-You could now connect to the PDN and send any packets on the network using VPP-UPF with DPDK.
+You could now connect to the PDN and send any packets on the network using UPG-VPP.

 ---

-Now you could work Open5GS EPC with VPP-UPF.
+Now you could work Open5GS EPC with UPG-VPP.
-I would like to thank the excellent developers and all the contributors of Open5GS, OpenAir CN 5G for UPF, UPG-VPP, VPP, DPDK and srsRAN 4G.
+I would like to thank the excellent developers and all the contributors of Open5GS, UPG-VPP, VPP, DPDK and srsRAN 4G.

 <a id="changelog"></a>